nickserv/danamccurdy.com/_posts/2017-02-13--i-and-the-sea.md

 After this body dies,
 will “I” continue on?

-This consciousness
+Perhaps this consciousness
 which sees through my eyes
-may be like a drop of water,
+is like a drop of water,
 separated for a while
 from its mother,
 the sea.